reganmeloche/ComITOOPQuiz/README.md

 Challenge:
-- Make the code compile and run properly.
-Do not change the Program.Main method.
-- Only change the code of the Vehicle and Bicycle classes
+- This code has many errors!
+Make it build and run properly.
+Do not alter Program.Main method.
+Only change the code of the Vehicle and Bicycle classes

 Description:
 - Vehicle is a base class.
 Specific types of vehicles, such as 'Bicycle', can derive from it